 Sticking to Legal Marketing Fundamentals Leads to Success

-Ultimately, what are you advertise online, offline, or both, the key to successful law firm marketing is sticking to fundamentals.
+Ultimately, what are you advertise online, offline, or both, the key to successful legal marketing strategies is sticking to fundamentals.

 If you decide to leverage a direct response strategy, you’ll likely be looking at some sort of combination of PPC advertising and Facebook ads, while possibly doing direct mail for some areas of law.